How to become an art editor

 - publishing

 Your creative skills will be as important to employers as your degree.
-Getting work experience and building a portfolio to show what you can do is important.
+It's important to get work experience and build a portfolio to show what you can do.

 Your university careers service can help you find relevant work experience, internship and year placement opportunities.